qiskit-community/qopt-best-practices/README.md

 # q-optimization-best-practices
 A collection of guidelines to run quantum optimization algorithms on superconducting qubits.

+## Warnings!
+- This is a WIP repository at a very early stage.

+- The current structure is not all definitive, expect directories will be added/renamed/moved around.

-This is a WIP repository in very early stages.
-The current code is tested in `tmp.pynb` (top level directory) as a temporary measure until the layout of the repository is decided.
+- The current code is tested in `tmp.pynb`
+(top level directory) as a temporary measure until the layout of the repository is decided.
 Proper unit tests will follow.